Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Communication.md

 ![Function](../Images/Communication/Conceptual.PNG)

-Firgure 1 : Communication Subsystem
+Figure 1 : Communication Subsystem

 The goal of this subsystem is to recieve and transmit the data from the sensor subsystem to the processor.